opq8/homeassistant-phyn/README.md

 * A prompt will appear for you to enter your Phyn Account username and password.
 (This could sometimes take 2-3 minutes, or longer)

+# Known Issues

+* Phyn home name (in the Phyn App > Settings > Home > Address > Home Name) cannot be set to "Home" or integration configuration and setup will fail.

 # Changelog

 _2023.01.00_ (from [@MizterB](https://github.com/MizterB/homeassistant-phyn))